SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 ![1](/assets/images/product-functional-architecture-10.jpg)

 (1) VPC CIDR block
-The CIDR CIDR block to which the VPC network belongs is used as the private CIDR block of the VPC isolated network.
+The CIDR block to which the VPC network belongs is used as the private CIDR block of the VPC isolated network.
 For more information about CIDR, see CIDR.
-To create a VPC network, you need to specify a private CIDR block, and the platform administrator can customize the CIDR block of the VPC VPC through the management console, so that the virtual resources of the tenant communicate only using the IP address of the administrator-defined CIDR block.
-The following table lists the CIDR CIDR blocks supported by platform VPC by default:
+To create a VPC network, you need to specify a private CIDR block, and the platform administrator can customize the CIDR block of the VPC through the management console, so that the virtual resources of the tenant communicate only using the IP address of the administrator-defined CIDR block.
+The following table lists the CIDR blocks supported by platform VPC by default:

 | Network segment  | Mask range | IP address range |
 | --- | --- | --- |